SR-Sanchez/Jamming_App/README.md

 - Search for songs
 - Add and remove songs to a new playlist
 - Save the new playlist to your Spotify account
+- Embedded Spotify player:
+   - Play songs (requires Spotify Premium)
+   - Choose between compact and normal sizes
+   - Delete or save the playlist directly from the player to your Spotify library

 ## Installation and Setup
 ### Prerequisites